 Dr Nathan Fretwell joined Middlesex University in June 2016.
-Prior to that he taught on undergraduate, postgraduate and doctoral programmes in Education at London Metropolitan University.
-He has substantial experience of undertaking funded research and has previously worked as an educational researcher at the Institute for Policy Studies in Education, London Metropolitan University.
-Nathan has a PhD in Philosophy from the University of Essex and is an Associate Fellow of the Higher Education Academy.
+Prior to that he taught at London Metropolitan University and the University of Essex.
+He has substantial experience of undertaking funded research and has previously worked as an educational researcher for the Institute for Policy Studies in Education.
+His research interests include philosophy of education, political philosophy, and sociologies of education, childhood, and the family, with a particular focus on relationships between families and schools, and the politics of family life.
+Nathan has a PhD in Philosophy from the University of Essex and is a Fellow of the Higher Education Academy.

 BA (Hons) Philosophy, London Metropolitan University

 Nathan teaches on the BA Education Studies, BA Early Childhood Studies, and MA Childhood and Education in Diverse Societies programmes.
 He has teaching specialisms in education and family policy; philosophy; sociology of education and social theory; and alternative education.

 Nathan is currently Module Leader for: